-The Cities of Grand Prairie, Mansfield, Midlothian and Venus, Texas (the "Contracting Parties") have contracted with the Authority to make payments sufficient to pay debt service on the Bonds and the debt service on any Additional Bonds that are issued for any lawful purpose related to the System (see "SELECTED PROVISIONS OF THE RESOLUTION").
-The Contracting Parties will pay their obligation to the Authority out of moneys received from the operation of their Water and Sewer Systems, said obligation to be an operation and maintenance expense of each Contracting Parties' Water and Sewer Systems, which is senior to their Water and Sewer Revenue debt.
-The Bonds are payable from and secured by a first lien on and pledge of the Pledged Revenues of the Authority under the Contracts with the Contracting Parties as described above.
+The Cities of Grand Prairie, Mansfield, Midlothian and Venus, Texas (collectively, the "Contracting Parties") have contracted with the Authority to make payments sufficient to pay debt service on the currently outstanding System revenue bonds, the Bonds, and any Additional Bonds that are issued for any lawful purpose related to the System (see "SELECTED PROVISIONS OF THE RESOLUTION").
+The Contracting Parties will pay their obligation to the Authority out of moneys received from the operation of their water and sewer systems, which payment obligation is an operation and maintenance expense of each Contracting Parties' water and sewer systems, and therefore senior to each Contracting Parties' outstanding debt secured by their respective water and sewer revenue.
+The Bonds are payable from and secured by a first lien on and pledge of the Pledged Revenues of the Authority received under the contracts with the Contracting Parties (the "Contracts") as described in this section.
 The Authority has no taxing power.
-No taxes are pledged to the Bonds.
+No taxes are pledged to payment of the Bonds.

-The expense of operating the Authority's Mountain Creek Regional Wastewater System, including administrative overhead and the amount necessary to pay debt service on any outstanding bonds, is reduced to a cost in cents per 1,000 gallons of sewage deposited into the System.
+The expense of operating the System, including administrative overhead and the amount necessary to pay debt service on any outstanding System bonds, is reduced to a cost in cents per 1,000 gallons of sewage deposited into the System.
 Each Contracting Party is then billed monthly according to their projected annual flow with provisions for adjustment.
-The Fiscal Provisions of the Contracts with the Authority are summarized in this Official Statement.
+The fiscal provisions of the Contracts with the Authority are summarized in this Official Statement.

-Actual net cost to the Contracting Parties for wastewater treatment for fiscal year 2017 was \$3.473 per 1,000 gallons.
-Estimated net cost of wastewater treatment to the Contracting Parties for billing purposes for fiscal year 2018 is \$3.768 per 1,000 gallons.
+Actual net cost to the Contracting Parties for wastewater treatment for fiscal year 2019 was \$3.533 per 1,000 gallons.
+Estimated net cost of wastewater treatment to the Contracting Parties for billing purposes for fiscal year 2020 is \$5.295 per 1,000 gallons.